Last updated December 17th, 2024

 We love General Tso’s chicken.
 The perfect blend of spicy, savory, and somehow a little sweet, it’s always a winner.
 There are a lot of aspects that go into the perfect General Tso’s and we’ve debated it to no end, trying every single Chinese restaurant in town in search of the perfect meal.

-Here’s our criteria for what makes the best General Tso’s chicken:
+Here’s what makes the best General Tso’s chicken:

 And if we’re counting what makes the best Chinese takeout meal, including a giant serving of General Tso’s, there’s one more thing: